 Love the look of a modern bathroom?
 Us, too, and that’s why we have made a whole gallery of ideas to inspire you.
 Whether you want to give your bathroom a contemporary feel with statement additions or are searching for decorating inspiration, we’ve got plenty of tips and ideas.

 Get design inspiration for your contemporary bathroom here and for loads more ideas head to our bathroom ideas page.

 1. Experiment with texture

-2. Opt for contemporary tile designs
+2. Opt for modern bathroom tile designs

-4. Add colour with accent features
+4. Add colour to a modern bathroom with accent features

 5. Incorporate natural materials